ksu-cs-textbooks/cis300/content/homework/needsmorecoffee44123/hw4-veb-tree-description.md

 - `public int Index(int subtree, int offset)`: returns the element based from the given subtree and offset values  as described in the earlier "van Embde Boas Trees" section.

 - `public void Insert(int key)`: This recursive method inserts the given key into the tree.
-The key must be a non-negative integer that is strictly less than the `Universe`.
+The key must be a positive integer that is strictly less than the `Universe`.
 If it is not, an argument exception should be thrown.

     - If the value of `Min` has not been set, then this key is the first element to be inserted into this node, therefore we only need to set the min and max to the value of the key.
     - Otherwise,